 Prior to this work, Randy was Associate Vice Chancellor for University Development, where he oversaw the efforts of 15 unit-based fundraising programs and the 85 staff members associated with them.
 Vanderbilt’s “new philanthropy” results increased by 72% over the course of this period, 2009-2017.
 From 2008 through 2011, Randy had primary responsibility for the Opportunity Vanderbilt campaign, which secured $108 million in new commitments for need-based undergraduate scholarship endowment in comparison to a goal of $100 million.
 He also oversaw the implementation of the university’s first leadership annual giving program.

-In earlier roles, Randy built out and led the university’s first regional major gifts office, which expanded Vanderbilt’s major gifts reach from seven cities to the entire country.
-He served as Assistant Director of Development for the Divinity School, with a focus on annual giving, and as Program Coordinator for Alumni Education and Travel.
-Randy was a member of the Shape the Future campaign leadership team from 2000 through 2011.
+In an earlier role, Randy built out and led the university’s first regional major gifts office, which expanded Vanderbilt’s major gifts reach from seven cities to the entire country.
+He was a member of the Shape the Future campaign leadership team from 2000 through 2011.
 Shape the Future ended with a total of $1.94 billion as compared to a goal of $1.75 billion.

 Randy holds a bachelor’s degree in Philosophy, magna cum laude, and a master of divinity degree, both from Vanderbilt University.
 For 25+ years, he has led adult education classes at Nashville area churches.